usnistgov/800-63-3/sp800-63-3/sec5_DIRM.md

 ### <a name="section5-3"></a> 5.3.
 Risk and Impacts

-This section provides details on the impact categories that SHALL be assessed to determine IAL, AAL, and FAL.
+This section provides details on the impact categories used to determine IAL, AAL, and FAL.

 Potential Impact Categories: To determine the appropriate level of assurance in the user's asserted identity, agencies SHALL assess the potential risks, and identify measures to minimize their impact.